 I don’t have any excursions booked for today, so I get up and have a leisurely breakfast in the Rotterdam Dining Room.
 I go ashore from Pier 2, walking a few blocks up South Street as far as the Mission Houses, the Kawaiaha’o Church, and then cross South King Street to see the State Capital and Iolani Palace.

 I return to the Mission Houses for their tour of the inside, paying the $10 admission.
 It was very interesting hearing how the missionaries from Boston sailed around Cape Horn, to live and work in Hawaii.
 They supported themselves by printing and selling (or bartering) books and documents.
-They gave the Hawaiians their written language, introduced them to western music melody, and of course converted many of them to Christianity.
+They gave the Hawaiians their written language, introduced them to western music melody, and of course as missionaries, converted many of them to Christianity.
 I don’t have time to go into the Iolani Palace before it closes, so I return to the ship to freshen up and have some lunch.

 I spend the afternoon aboard ship, swimming in the Ocean View Pool and generally relaxing.
 I am also taking advantage of the roaming package I purchased from Rogers, my cellular provider in Canada.
 The roaming package includes 15 minutes for voice calls, and also includes 200Mb of data.
 Since I have high speed LTE connectivity here, I can ignore the ship’s slow and expensive satellite Internet connection, and get a few things done online.
 I also call Harper’s Car Rentals to change my arrangements on the Big Island of Hawaii to a one-day rental with no drop off in Kona, which they happily do for me.